salomaestro/FYS-2021/PortofolioAssignment1/coderepo/README.txt

 The programs I have written are problem1.py, problem2.py and ML_functions_PA.py

 Both programs problem1.py and problem2.py heavily rely on ML_functions_PA.py to function, so this needs to be included no matter how you prefer to run the programs.
+To do this, put all files inside a common repository then execute the problem1.py and problem2.py programs as you wish.

 The same programs also rely on the files given in the assignment collections of data.